FichteFoll/hexchat-addons/README.md

   parts and joins again (or renames), the events are shown.
 - Events for nicks in your notify list are always shown.
+- Mode changes that affect the channel are always shown.

 Works with ZNC bouncers
-and also works with \*buffextras module using [buffextras.py][].
+and also with \*buffextras module using [buffextras.py][].

 Also works with Python 2.7.
+Requires Hexchat 2.12.2.

 [smartparts.py]: https://github.com/TingPing/plugins/blob/master/HexChat/smartparts.py
 [buffextras.py]: https://github.com/knitori/tools/blob/master/hexchat/buffextras.py